Deep Convolutional Neural Network for Plume Rise Measurements in Industrial Environments: Experimental results and discussion

-To further validate our DPRNet performance, we compared the models over Day, Night and foggy \& cloudy dataset in terms of different validation metrics, which is given in Figure \ref{fig.Detailed comparison of methods over sex sample images}.
-It can be observed that all methods except Mask R-CNN, have acceptable performance using day and night dataset.
-Even in case night precision, FCN is better than our proposed method.
-However, this metric was not able to completely convey the merit of a competitive model.
-It is observed that F1 score could compensate this deficiency, as our method's recall metric is more than this value for FCN model.
-It seems that our proposed DPRNet outperforms the other rival methods by means of recognizing roughly all of the plume cloud pixels correctly.
-These high values of recall help us meet our research application requirement, in which we should identify the complete stream of the plume cloud for plume rise distance measurement.
-The majority of our dataset is related to the cloudy and foggy conditions, which are frequently seen within image batches.
-The strength of our DPRNet is powerful performance against these images, which is of paramount importance in our application.
-The proposed DPRNet could improve the recall metric by \%66, \%58, and \%87 on average over cloudy/foggy conditions relative to FCN, DeepLabv3, and Mask R-CNN frameworks, respectively.
-This means that the proposed method is able to find the plume region appropriately, using $L^{sse}_{reg}$, which leads to a high quality recognition in images with more complicated mixture of plume clouds and the sky behind.
+To further validate our DPRNet performance, we compared the models over the day, night and foggy \& cloudy datasets in terms of different validation metrics, which is given in Figure \ref{fig.Detailed comparison of methods over sex sample images}.
+It can be observed that all methods, except Mask R-CNN, have acceptable performance using day and night datasets.
+Even with night precision, FCN is better than our proposed method.
+However, as discussed in Section \ref{subsection.Model validation metrics}, this metric can not completely convey the merit of a model individually, and it needs to be analyzed with the F1 score.
+Our proposed DPRNet seems to outperform the other rival methods by recognizing roughly all of the PC pixels correctly.
+Most datasets are related to cloudy and foggy conditions and are frequently seen within image batches.
+The strength of our DPRNet is its powerful performance in this case, which is of paramount importance in our application.
+The DPRNet could improve the recall metric by \%66, \%58, and \%87 on average in cloudy and foggy conditions relative to FCN, DeepLabv3, and Mask R-CNN frameworks, respectively, which means that the proposed method is able to find the PC regions appropriately, using $L_{sse}$.
+This capability produces high-quality image recognition with a more complicated mixture of PCs and the sky behind.
+These high recall values help us meet our research application requirement, in which we should identify the entire PC stream for PR distance measurement.